 “Retailers, brand owners, production companies, packaging wholesalers or marketing managers: everyone is welcome at the Bioplastics Hub in Amsterdam for the transition from fossil based to bio-based.
 We have all expert knowledge and insights which are vital to helping companies convert from traditional lineair fossil based plastics and packaging to bio-based and circular alternatives,” explains Caroli Buitenhuis.
 “We share our knowledge in order to accelerate the bio-economy.”

 The Bioplastics Hub has a great overview of innovative bioplastics and bio-based packaging (especially retail packaging).
 Visitors can see what the new materials look like, how they feel, what their barrier properties and sealing capabilities are etc. Expertise is on hand to explain how to convert to these new materials and the effect this has on existing production processes, purchasing and operating costs.
 “We will also give insight information on the whole supply chain, from raw material until end-of-life, explain which benefits or extra features the materials have ánd connect the end market directly to bioplastics producers, converters, knowledge institutes etc.”

 The Bioplastics Hub is powered by the Dutch Ministry of Economic Affairs.

-Green Serendipity can be hired for special projects as experts in the field, innovators, consultants, matchmakers and as brainstormers or innovative concept creators with regard to bioplastics.
-Caroli Buitenhuis of Green Serendipity also gives presentations, workshops and guest lectures and organizes conferences or meetings around the themes of bioplastics, biobased packaging or accelerating the bio-economy on behalf of third parties.
+Green Serendipity is an agile consultancy and can be hired for experts, innovators, consultants, matchmakers, for strategy and as brainstormers or innovative concept creators with regard to bioplastics.
+Also available for presentations, workshops, or guest lectures.
+Including organizing conferences or meetings around the themes of bioplastics, biobased packaging or accelerating the bio-economy on behalf of third parties.